 The calculus of single variable algebraic, exponential, logarithmic, and trigonometric functions culminating in the Fundamental Theorem of Calculus.
-Prerequisite: MTH 132 or consent of the instructor.
+Prerequisite: MTH 133, high school precalculus with at least a C, or consent of the instructor.
 Each semester.

 MTH 211 CALCULUS II